XingyuZhou989/MobiHoc-2019/index.md

 group: Welcome
 ---

-# Welcome to MobiHoc 2018
+# Welcome to MobiHoc 2019

-MobiHoc 2018, the Nineteenth International Symposium on Mobile Ad Hoc Networking and Computing will be held in Los Angeles, USA in June 2018.
+MobiHoc 2019, the twentieth International Symposium on Mobile Ad Hoc Networking and Computing will be held in Catania, Italy in July 2019.
 MobiHoc is a premier international symposium dedicated to addressing challenges in dynamic networks and computing.

 It will bring together researchers and practitioners from a broad spectrum of networking research to present the most up-to-date results and achievements in the field.

-MobiHoc 2018 will feature a highly selective technical program, multiple distinguished keynote addresses, and an exciting panel.
+MobiHoc 2019 will feature a highly selective technical program, multiple distinguished keynote addresses, and an exciting panel.
 In addition, it includes workshops that are focused on areas of emerging interest.

 ## With Generous Support From